deconf/Analytics-Insights/readme.txt

 Google Analytics Dashboard for WP has been translated into the following languages:

 1. English
+2. French
-2. German
+3. German
-3. Hungarian
+4. Hungarian
-4. Italian
+5. Italian
-5. Polish
+6. Polish
-6. Portuguese
+7. Portuguese
-7. Spanish
+8. Spanish

 = Further reading and info =